IestynGreen/Ace-Academy/README.md

-# 📚 Ace-Academy: Learning Eviroment 📚
+# 📚 Ace-Academy: Learning Environment 📚

 _Ace-Academy is a learning environment that allows tutor created content, quizzes, and timetables; built on HTML, CSS, JS, PHP, and SQL.
 Its development was based on meeting the needs of a University Project for web development.
 Worked on extensively, the project can be hosted locally using XAMPP_